-The Danish Financial Supervisory Authority (the FSA) sets the minimum requirement for own funds and eligible liabilities (MREL) for Danske Bank A/S as a parent company at the consolidated level at 11.4% of Danske Bank's total liabilities and own funds (total capital) at the consolidated level.
-This corresponds to 33% of the bank's risk-weighted exposures.
-At the end of 2016, this was equal to DKK 235 billion.
+The Danish Financial Supervisory Authority (the FSA) sets the minimum requirement for own funds and eligible liabilities (MREL) for Danske Bank A/S as a parent company at the consolidated level at 10.8% of Danske Bank's total liabilities and own funds (total capital) at the consolidated level at end-2017.
+This corresponds to 35.9% of risk-weighted exposures at end-2017.
+This is equal to DKK 227 billion at end-2017.
+The requirement is generally set on the basis of data at end-2017.
+The determination of the requirement, however, takes into consideration the increase in the Pillar II add-on to the solvency need from end-2017 to 30 September 2018.

-As a result of the exemption from the MREL for mortgage credit institutions, Realkredit Danmark is not consolidated, neither for the purpose of calculating the risk-weighted exposures on the basis of which the MREL is calculated nor for the purpose of calculating the liabilities and own funds of which the MREL is expressed as a percentage (see a more detailed explanation below).
+Realkredit Danmark A/S is exempted from the MREL and is therefore not consolidated, neither for the purpose of calculating the risk-weighted exposures on the basis of which the MREL is calculated nor for the purpose of calculating the liabilities and own funds of which the MREL is expressed as a percentage.